V11 Torque Drive

 In the table below, you can see how prices can fluctuate for different Dyson vacuums.
 Use this table, along with our top tips below, to sort the deals from the duds.

-You can click through to our reviews of each model to find out how they fared in our independent vacuum tests vs rivals from Gtech, Shark and more.
+You can click through to our reviews of each model to find out how they fared in our independent vacuum tests versus rivals from Gtech, Shark and more.

-Models in the same range (eg the V15 Detect range or the V11 range) usually have the same core machine – the only difference is the accessories and floor heads supplied.
+Models in the same range (eg the V15 Detect range or the V11 range) usually have the same core machine – the only difference is the accessories and supplied floor heads.

 The entry-level model typically costs about £100 less than the premium model, so you could save money if you're prepared to sacrifice some accessories.